xbeasta/Elmerson-Tedja/README.md

 Hey there!
 I am **Elmerson**, currently a Full Stack Android Developer Intern at Checago Coffee.
 I'm interested and addicted to anything Computer Science.
 I also like to play some badminton when I'm off the computer 🏸

-<summary>More about me</summary>
+More about me

-- 🚶🏻‍♂️ I'm on a journey to exploring the world of Computer Science field
+🚶🏻‍♂️ I'm on a journey to exploring the world of Computer Science field

-- 🤓 Constantly learning new languages
+🤓 Constantly learning new languages

-- 🤝 Always open to collaboration opportunities to work in a project together
+🤝 Always open to collaboration opportunities to work in a project together

-- 🕵️ Visit my LinkedIn to see more details of me <a href="https://www.linkedin.com/in/elmerson-tedja/">https://www.linkedin.com/in/elmerson-tedja/</a>
+🕵️ Visit my LinkedIn to see more details of me <a href="https://www.linkedin.com/in/elmerson-tedja/">https://www.linkedin.com/in/elmerson-tedja/</a>

-- 💬 Reach out to me at **etedja2@uic.edu**
+💬 Reach out to me at **etedja2@uic.edu**

 </p>